Skip to content

 Modern home corridor wall design

-• Vertical Shiplap or Board-and-Batten: Apply wood planks or battens vertically to draw the eye upward, and creates an illusion of heightened ceilings and a more spacious feel.
-This look is a cornerstone of modern corridor design with texture while maintaining clean, linear aesthetics.
+• Vertical Shiplap or Board-and-Batten: If you want your corridor to feel taller, try vertical shiplap.
+It is advised to use wood planks or battens vertically, which will draw the eye upward.
+This look is mostly used in modern corridor design with texture while maintaining clean, linear aesthetics.

-• Built-in Shelving or Niches: Replace a section of wall with flush-mounted shelving for displaying objects or books.
-Alternatively, create recessed niches for spotlighting a single art piece or sculpture.
+• Built-in Shelving or Niches: You can showcase your antiques and books with flush-mounted shelving.
+Also, you can make recessed niches for spotlighting a single art piece or sculpture.

-• Contrasting Paint Color: Paint the far wall a darker or more saturated color than the side walls to foreshorten the corridor’s appearance and create a dramatic terminus.
+• Contrasting Paint Color: If you want your corridor to look dramatic, it is recommended to paint the far wall a darker or more saturated color than the side walls.

 Hallway Floor Design Ideas